-Table I shows an example of $c{i,s}$ , applied to a 3-dimensional VCube, thus N = 8 nodes.
-For example, for node i = 0, s varies from 1 to 3, and $c{0,1}$ returns (1); $c{0,2}$ returns (2,3); $c{0,3}$ returns (4,5,6,7).
+Table 1 shows an example of $c{i,s}$ , applied to a 3-dimensional VCube, thus N = 8 nodes.
+For example, for node i = 0, s varies from 1 to 3, and $c{0,1}$ returns (1); $c{0,2}$ returns (2, 3); $c{0,3}$ returns (4, 5, 6, 7).

-In a VCube nodes monitor their neighbors in testing intervals, which are periodic intervals of time determined with the local clock of each node.
-Global synchronization is not required.
+In a VCube nodes monitor their neighbours in testing intervals, which are periodic intervals of time determined with the local clock of each node.
+Global synchronisation is not required.
 A node can be in one of two states: faulty or fault-free.
-The fail-stop model is assumed, thus nodes fail by crashing, and fault-free nodes keep information about which nodes are faulty [45].
-At each testing round a fault-free node i tests its clusters c(i, s), s = 1..loq N. Nodes of each c(i, s)are tested sequentially until a fault-free node is found.
-If for example the first node is tested fault-free, a single test is executed.
+The fail-stop model is assumed, thus nodes fail by crashing, and fault-free nodes keep information about which nodes are faulty (Schlichting and Schneider, 1983).
+At each testing round a fault-free node i tests its clusters c(i, s), $s = 1, ..., \log N$ .
+Nodes of each c(i, s) are tested sequentially until a fault-free node is found.
+If, for example, the first node is tested fault-free, a single test is executed.
 The tester then obtains information about new events - detected by the tested node since it had been tested in the previous interval.
 An event corresponds to a node crashing, thus its state changes from fault-free to faulty.
 If there are no fault-free nodes, the entire cluster is tested.
 Let a testing round be interval of time in which all fault-free nodes have completed their assigned tests.
-It has been shown [17] that using this strategy all fault-free nodes learn about any new event in at most $loq^2N$ rounds, in average much faster than that.
-Furthermore, using the test assignment proposed, at most NloqN tests are executed per testing interval.
+It has been shown Duarte et al. (2014) that using this strategy all fault-free nodes learn about any new event in at most logN rounds, in average much faster than that.
+Furthermore, using the test assignment proposed, at most $N \log N$ tests are executed per testing interval.

-The ABFT strategy proposed in this work if node i is faulty, then another fault-free node will be its cover node and execute its tasks.
+According to the ABFT strategy proposed in this work, if node i is faulty, then another fault-free node will be its cover node and execute its tasks.
 Function cover(i) returns node i's cover: this is the first fault-free node in c(i, 1).
-If that node is faulty, then the first fault-free node in cluster c(i, 2) is selected, if that node is faulty but the second node of that cluster (c(i, 2)) is faultfree, then it is the cover.
-If in that cluster there is no fault-free node, the cluster size is incremented again until cluster c(i, d)is considered.
+If that node is faulty, then the first fault-free node in cluster c(i, 2) is selected, if that node is faulty but the second node of that cluster (c(i, 2)) is fault-free, then it is the cover.
+If in that cluster there is no fault-free node, the cluster size is incremented again until cluster c(i, d) is considered.

-A node that is covering a faulty node executes the faulttolerant algorithm as itself and also assuming the ids of the nodes it is covering.
-If for instance node 0 is faulty, then its cover is node 1, which executes node 0's tasks.
+A node that is covering a faulty node executes the fault-tolerant algorithm as itself and also assuming the ids of the nodes it is covering.
+If for instance node 0 is faulty, then its cover is node, which executes node 0's tasks.
 However, if node 1 is also faulty, then 0 is covered by node 2 because 2 is the first fault-free node in c(0, 2).
 If node 2 is also faulty, the next to consider is node 3, and so on.
-In this way, a node i can execute the tasks of up to N-1 faulty nodes.
-If N-1 nodes are faulty, the single fault-free node in the system executes all tasks of nodes.
+In this way, a node i can execute the tasks of up to N - 1 faulty nodes.
+If N - 1 nodes are faulty, the single fault-free node in the system executes all tasks of nodes.
 This ABFT strategy implies the assumption that cover nodes have access to the data that would be used by the faulty nodes they are covering.